Ingredients Lists

 Sources

 Winter R. (2005).
-A Consumers dictionary of cosmetic ingredients (6th. ed.).
+A consumers dictionary of cosmetic ingredients (6th. ed.).
 New York: Three Rivers Press.